If you don’t estimate costs well you’ll run out of budget

-Include what you need to purchase, not just staff effort
+Include what you need to purchase, not just effort

-Don’t miss what you might have to buy for your project.
-People’s time will be one of your costs, but do you need to buy components, software, equipment, training, transport etc?
+Don’t miss what you might have to buy to deliver your project.
+People’s time will be one of your costs, but do you need to rent and equip accommodation, buy furniture, computer hardware and software, training, transport etc?